Hillsboro Shelter

 Vea el Proyecto de Refugio de Todo el Año en español.

-The City of Hillsboro and Washington County worked together to build & open the 75-bed facility to provide life-saving shelter year-round and connect guests with support services and pathways to long-term housing.
-Project Homeless Connect (PHC) will manage ongoing operations and services at the pet-friendly facility.
+The City of Hillsboro and Washington County worked together to build & open the 75-bed facility to respond to the critical community need for year-round shelter and homelessness services.
+Project Homeless Connect (PHC) is managing ongoing operations and services.

 How to Request Shelter